-Where to start with "deploying"?
+Where to Start With "Deploying"?

-- Hosted solutions aren't always feasible for initial experiments - Maintaining local installs of server stacks in different versions can get cumbersome (e.g. XAMPP, WAMP, LAMP) - Development vs. production environment differences result in "it works on my machine" problems - Don't want to force all developers to use the same development environment (e.g. choice of OS)
+- Hosted solutions aren't always feasible for initial experiments - Maintaining local installs of server stacks in different versions can get cumbersome - Development vs. production environment differences result in "it works on my machine" problems - Don't want to force all developers to use same development environment (e.g. choice of OS)